fperesadilo/DronePathfinder/README.md

 # Problem decsription and requirements

-In this project, we are working on a simulation in which a drone is capable of independently monitoring an area.
+In this project, I have been working on a simulation in which a drone is capable of independently monitoring an area.
 This project focuses on a single drone navigating a (N x N) grid where each cell has a numerical value.
 The drone must find the most optimal path to fly over, i.e. a path that maximizes the total sum of all collected values, while at the same time taking into consideration the dynamic nature of the cell values.

 ## Requirements